El Rancho Vegas: Fire

 Around 4:30 a.m. on June 17, 1960, a fire broke out in the El Rancho's main building, which contained the casino, offices, buffet, lounge, steakhouse, and the Opera House dining room and showroom.
 The fire began in a kitchen located next to the Opera House.
 From there, it spread rapidly and destroyed dressing rooms, a restaurant, and several stores in the pool area.
 Betty Grable and Harry James were entertaining in the lounge when the fire broke out.
 Two dozen people fled the fire.
 Singer Pearl Bailey, along with comedians Phil Ford and Mimi Hines, crashed her vehicle into a tree while they were attempting to escape the fire; Ford then led the women to safety.
 Within 20 minutes, the fire had engulfed the theater, lounge, and restaurant.
 Flames reached up to 100 feet in height.
 Various people showed up to observe the fire, and entertainer Red Skelton took photos of the burning building.
 The resort's 50-foot neon windmill, a local landmark, toppled over during the fire.

 A total of 48 firemen and 20 deputy sheriffs responded to the fire.
 Four firemen were injured.
 Approximately 500,000 gallons of water were used, and the fire was under control by 9:15 a.m.
-There were no deaths or injuries, but the main building – made of wood – had been destroyed within an hour, and the resort was closed.
+There were no guest deaths or injuries, but the main building – made of wood – had been destroyed within an hour, and the resort was closed.
 The fire caused up to $5 million in damages, leaving the building as a blackened ruin.
 The fire also destroyed $427,000 in cash.
 The hotel cottages were undamaged, with the nearest ones being 150 feet away from the main building.
 The hotel had 222 rooms.
 Three hours before the fire started, an unidentified man had asked casino executives about another fire that had occurred on the property two years earlier, resulting only in blackened damage to a room.
 The man was initially considered an arson suspect in the 1960 fire.
 Ultimately, the cause of the fire was never determined.

 The El Rancho Vegas had 400 employees who were put out of work because of the fire and closure.
 Immediately after the incident, Katleman was considering multiple options for reopening the resort.
 One possibility was to house the facilities in a giant tent.
 It was later reported that Katleman wanted to rebuild the El Rancho with a grander style than before.
 In 1962, Katleman said that he had raised the money necessary to construct a 31-story version of El Rancho Vegas, making it among the tallest hotels in the U.S. News about Katleman's rebuilding was occasionally reported over the years, but such plans never came to fruition.